-Student Health Insurance is required for students in the following programs: Dietetic Internship, Pre-Health Post- baccalaureate Certificate, and Industrial-Organizational Psychology Master of Arts.
-The cost is \$3,840 per year, billed at \$1,600 for fall and \$2,240 for spring/summer.
+Student Health Insurance is required for students in the following programs: Dietetic Internship, Pre-Health Post- baccalaureate Certificate, and Industrial-

+Organizational Psychology Master of Arts.
+Blue Cross Blue Shield of North Carolina (BCBSNC) has been selected to be the health insurance carrier for Meredith College students for the 2025-2026 academic year at a rate of \$339/month.
+The Fall 2025 rate is \$1,695.00 which covers 5 months, August 2025 to December 2025, and the Spring/Summer 2026 rate is \$2,373.00 which covers 7 months, January 2026 to July 2026.
 For more information please visit the Student Health Center website.